Patrick Dempsey

-Patrick Galen Dempsey (born January 13, 1966) is an American actor and racing driver best known for playing neurosurgeon Dr. Derek Shepherd in Grey's Anatomy (2005–2015; 2020–2021).
+Patrick Galen Dempsey (born January 13, 1966) is an American actor and racecar driver who is best known for playing neurosurgeon Dr. Derek Shepherd in Grey's Anatomy (2005–2015; 2020–2021).
 He is also known for his leading man romantic film roles, such as Enchanted (2007).
 Dempsey has received nominations for a Primetime Emmy Award and two Golden Globe Awards, and was named as People's Sexiest Man Alive in 2023.

 Dempsey started his career acting in films such as Can't Buy Me Love (1987) and Loverboy (1989).
 He has since starred in several romantic comedy films such as Sweet Home Alabama (2002), Made of Honor (2008), Valentine's Day (2010), and Bridget Jones's Baby (2016).
 Dempsey has also taken dramatic roles in Outbreak (1995), Scream 3 (2000), Freedom Writers (2007), Transformers: Dark of the Moon (2011), Thanksgiving (2023), and Ferrari (2023).
 He starred in and produced Flypaper (2011), and The Art of Racing in the Rain (2019).
+In 2026, he began playing the main role of Angelo Doyle in the Fox crime drama Memory of a Killer.

 Dempsey, who maintains a sports car and vintage car collection, enjoys auto racing in his spare time.
-He has competed in events such as the 24 Hours of Le Mans and Daytona events in sports car racing, and the Baja 1000 in rally-raid.
+He has competed in events such as the 24 Hours of Le Mans and Daytona events in sports car racing, and the Baja 1000 in desert racing.
 Prior to the 2013 24 Hours of Le Mans, Dempsey declared that he would "walk away" from acting if he could and dedicate himself full-time to motorsports.

 Early life

-Dempsey was born in Lewiston, Maine, and grew up in the nearby towns of Turner and Buckfield.
+Patrick Galen Dempsey was born on January 13, 1966, in Lewiston, Maine, and grew up in the nearby towns of Turner and Buckfield.
 He has two older sisters.
 His mother, Amanda (née Casson), was a school secretary, and his father, William, was an insurance salesman.

-He attended Leavitt Area High School, Buckfield High School and St. Dominic Regional High School, and after moving to Houston attended Willowridge High School.
+He attended Leavitt Area High School, Buckfield High School and St. Dominic Regional High School.

 In his youth, Dempsey participated in juggling competitions.
 In 1981, he achieved second place at the International Jugglers' Association Championship in the Juniors category, just behind Anthony Gatto, who is considered to be the best technical juggler of all time.

 Dempsey was diagnosed with dyslexia at age 12.
 He told Barbara Walters on her 2008 Oscar special that he thinks dyslexia made him what he is today.
 "It's given me a perspective of — you have to keep working," Dempsey told Walters.
 "I have never given up."